 Recruitment and Career Advancement Opportunities

-Through our participation in industry outreach programs, support for education and our internal training, mentorship and development programs we’re helping attract, support and develop a diverse workforce.
+Through our participation in industry outreach programs, support for education and our internal training, mentorship and development programs, we’re helping attract and develop a diverse workforce.

 Our Rocky McMichen Field Leadership Program is a combination of classroom and hands-on mentorship for craft-level team members who desire to move into management roles.
 The Barbara Wilson Mentorship Program supports administrative team members who want to transition into entry-level field management roles.
 Both programs have a proven record of further increasing diversity in our operations.

-Our college recruitment efforts are reaching beyond the traditional construction management programs to attract a broader range of potential new hires, and we’re increasing our visibility at HBCUs.
+Our college recruitment efforts are reaching beyond the traditional construction management programs to attract a broader range of potential new hires, and we’re increasing our visibility at HBCUs, as well as other institutions that serve diverse student bodies.
 We’re also expanding our mid-career and veteran recruitment efforts to recognize experience and skills that can transfer to construction management.